-If you’re thinking of getting into audiobooks, you already know that they’re not cheap.
-An Audible subscription costs $14.95 per month, and you only get one free book every 30 days.
+If you’re thinking of getting into audiobooks, you probably already know that they’re not cheap.
+An Audible subscription costs $14.95/month, and you only get one free audiobook every 30 days.

 Narrated by the late Carrie Fisher herself, The Princess Diarist is a fascinating and intimate look behind-the-scenes on the set of Star Wars.
 Even if you have a preference for reading the written word, hearing Fisher narrate her memoir adds an added level of intimacy and honesty to the book.

 Newton narrates Jane’s life from childhood as an orphan to the complexities of a relationship with her employer, Mr. Rochester.
-Jane Eyre is the ultimate story of pushing against the restrictive confines of what it means to be a woman in 19th century England.
+Jane Eyre is the ultimate story of pushing against the restrictive confines of what it meant to be a woman in 19th century England.

 J.K.
 Rowling needs no introduction.
 This is a companion book to the Harry Potter series—one that any true Potter fan will want to own.
 Fantastic Beasts and Where to Find Them is pegged as a textbook that Harry Potter himself read while at Hogwarts.
 Now all Potterheads can find out all there is to know about the magical creatures of Harry Potter’s world.

 This book lends itself to the printed format with handwritten notes in the margins and illustrations.
 That said, if you want to take Fantastic Beasts along with you on your commute, this is a great place to start.

 The book is narrated by Emily Woo Zeller, whose body of work runs the gamut from Disney’s Inside Out to Mary Roach’s Gulp: Adventures on the Alimentary Canal.

 For another classic, Leo Tolstoy’s Anna Karenina also makes for a great listen.
 The recommended version, released in 2016, is narrated by actress Maggie Gyllenhaal as she brings over 800 pages to life in 35 hours.